-Replace this filter at the same time you replace the stage-4 membrane.
+Replace this last filter at the same time you replace the stage-4 membrane.

-- 1) Remove the OLD filter: See Fig.14 A. Disconnect the output tubing from point H. Remove the Tee-Fitting from filter's right hand port. (point J).
+- Remove the OLD filter: See Fig.14 A. Disconnect the output tubing from point H. Remove the T-fitting from filter's Left hand port. (point J).
 Discard the used filter. - 2).
 The new Stage 5 carbon will come with two end plugs on the stage 5 filter that has to be removed before inserting the tubing.
-Please refer to Fig.1A on page 4 for removal instruction. - 3) Sanitize: Use some mild bleach solution to rinse the Tee-Fitting and Tubing end.
-This is to prevent contamination.

-NOTE: Only this filter change needs bleach sanitizing.
-Do not apply chlorine/ bleach in any way to Membrane for it will damage the membrane!

-- 4) Connect New Filter: See Fig.14A Connect the Tee-Fitting to point J and pure water output tubing to point H. Make sure the "FLOW →" on the filter is pointing to the pure water output direction. - 5) Check for leaks!
+Please refer to Fig. 1A on page 4 for removal instruction. - 3) Use some mild bleach solution to rinse the Tee-Fitting and Tubing end.
+This is to prevent contamination. - 4) Connect the Tee-Fitting to point J and pure water output tubing to point H. Make sure the "FLOW →" on the filter is pointing to the pure water output direction.
+Only this filter change needs bleach sanitizing.
+Do Not apply chlorine/ bleach in anyway to Membrane for it will damage the membrane! - 5) Check for leaks!